 Serve and enjoy!

-- While Campari and bitters define this popular drink, it is important to choose your vodka wisely.
-Stick with the top-shelf vodkas that are nice and clean and you will have a great Campari cocktail.
+- While Campari and bitters define this popular drink, it is important to choose the vodka wisely.
+Stick with top-shelf vodkas that are nice and clean and you will have a great Campari cocktail.

 - Citrus vodka pairs well with Campari.
-You might like how it softens the bitter profile and it would make a good substitute for clear vodka.
+You might like how it softens the bitter profile.

 - You can also add other citrus elements—particularly orange—to this drink.
 For instance, the Campari cosmo pairs citrus vodka, orange juice, and triple sec with Campari to create a lovely drink.

-- If you'd like to serve this drink a little taller, strain it over ice in an old-fashioned glass and add a splash of club soda.
-You could even pour as much as 3 ounces of soda and end up with a drink similar to the Americano.
+- If you'd like to serve this drink a little taller, strain it over ice into an old-fashioned glass and add a splash of club soda.
+Pouring as much as 3 ounces of soda results in a drink similar to the Americano.